-Fulton Hogan had ambitious plans to install more rugged and aggressive machinery and increase production and hence hasten the destruction of the headland.
-They had a grand vision to mine the centre of the headland site 50m below sea level while leaving a protective perimeter of rock and then blast an opening into the ocean crating a large safe boat harbor.
-This would then allow them to sell mooring sites and gain a further profit from a destroyed landscape.
+Fulton Hogan had ambitious plans to install more rugged and For safety reasons, all had to wear a construction hard hats aggressive machinery and increase production and hence and to me it was strange seeing so many people in hard hats hasten the destruction of the headland.
+They had a grand dotted across the area. vision to mine the centre of the headland site 50 m below sea gain a further profit from a destroyed landscape.

-One key meeting was even in Fulton Hogan's board room.
-Here Chris Baker and Peter Carter confronted Fulton Hogan about the intrinsic Tapu of the place, and at one point the mood became quite heated.
-However it was at this meeting John Fulton admitted he had never actually seen the basalt formations in question and could not really comment on if they were worth protecting.
-After several discussions an expedition by rubber surf boat was suggested to take representatives from the company and the "Friends" out to the sensitive spectacular areas at the end of the point.
+mood became quite heated.
+However it was at this meeting to some negotiation and the possibility of limited protection.
+John Fulton admitted he had never actually seen the basalt formations in question and could not really comment on However Friends of Blackhead continued to raise the issue of sensitive spectacular areas at the end of the point.